zilto/hamilton/ui/sdk/README.md

 # License
-The code here is licensed under the BSD-3 Clear Clause license.
+The code here is licensed under the Apache 2.0 license.
 See the main repository [LICENSE](../../LICENSE) for details.